clodoN1109/clodoN1109/README.md

-- 👋 Hi, I’m Clodo.
+- 😜 Hi, I’m Clodo.
-- 👀 I'm mostly interested in computer science and physics, but I’m constantly attracted towards all sort of subjects (and not only merely through gravitation).
+- 👀🪐👨🏽‍💻 I'm mostly interested in computer science and physics, but I’m constantly attracted towards all sort of subjects (and not only merely through gravitation).
-- I'm currently learning Javascript and Python and I'm always trying to come up with challenging projects so I can improve my skils.
+- 📚 I'm currently learning Javascript and Python and I'm always coming up with ideias to challenge my skils.
-- C# and game engines are in my plans, as I've been always very into video-games and want to enter the world of game development at some point.
+- 🕹️ C# and game engines are in my plans, as I've been always into video-games and want to enter the world of game development.
 -
 -
-- 📫 How to reach me: [clodo.me](https://www.clodo.me) [linkedin](https://www.linkedin.com/in/clodomirvianna/).
+- 👾 How to reach me: [clodo.me](https://www.clodo.me) [linkedin](https://www.linkedin.com/in/clodomirvianna/).